Chobazkun/hokuspokus-cli/README.md

 # Ask a Software Engineering Question
 hokuspokus question "What is the difference between interface and abstract class in Java?"

+# Debugging Code
+hokuspokus debug "TypeError: undefined is not a function"

+# Developing a New Feature
+hokuspokus develop "Implement a new authentication system using OAuth"
 ```

 ## Contributing